 Technician recruiting and retention continues to be one of the biggest challenges in the fleet industry.
 Beyond the ongoing technician shortage, public-sector fleet managers often can’t pay a competitive wage to out-recruit private sector hiring managers.

-At the recent Government Fleet Expo and Conference (GFX) in Detroit, Michigan, Robert Gordon, deputy director of fleet management at DeKalb County, Georgia, shared what he’s learned about hiring over his 35‐year fleet career, which includes 21 years of government fleet experience.
-In his roundtable discussion, he covered how to recruit technicians, develop a recruiting team and an apprenticeship program, and train and retain technicians so that other fleets may do the same.
+Robert Gordon, deputy director of fleet management at DeKalb County, Georgia, shared what he’s learned about hiring over his 35‐year-plus fleet career, which includes more than 20 years of government fleet experience.

 1. Sell Fleet Internally